Student Computing Requirements

 Windows-Only Applications Requirements

-1. Execute and use Windows-only applications on their computer—Because some School of Management courses use applications that work only in a Windows environment, students are required to have access to a Windows machine.
-This can be accomplished through a second Windows-only computer or some other means that is the responsibility of the student.
-Two examples include:
+1. Execute and use Windows-only applications on your computer—Because some School of Management courses use applications that work only in a Windows environment, you are required to have access to a Windows machine.
+This can be accomplished through a second Windows-only computer or some other means that is your responsibility Two examples include:

 1. MGS 351: All management students must take MGS 351, which entails learning to work with Microsoft Access.
 Microsoft Office for Macintosh does not include Access.
 Microsoft Access is available in the Jacobs Computer Lab, other university computer labs, the UBVDI platform, and UB's My Virtual Computing Lab.
 Currently the online version of Microsoft Office (Office 365) does not include Microsoft Access.